-School, practice, homework, tests and more – is your teen's schedule giving her a headache?
-Don't reach for pain relievers just yet.
-Some headaches can be easily remedied while others may actually require medical attention.
+School, practice, homework, tests and more – is your teen’s schedule giving her a headache?
+Don’t reach for pain relievers just yet.
+Some headaches in teenagers can be easily remedied while others may actually require medical attention.
 Read on to learn what kind of headache your teen is experiencing and what to do when the pain strikes.

 Identify the type

 All headaches aren’t created equal.
 Primary headaches make up the largest group with the most common being tension headaches, says Dr. Lalitha Sivaswamy, medical director of the Headache Clinic at Children’s Hospital of Michigan.
 Tension-type headaches are mild with dull pain around the head, neck or shoulders, and generally don’t last long.